Eltham Palace: A trip through history from Tudor kings to an Art Deco makeover

 For more of Metro Girl’s history posts, click here.

-Posted on 27 January 2015, in Architecture, History, London, Tourist Attractions and tagged 15th century, 1930s, Art deco, Eltham Palace, Henry VIII, history, london, tudor.
+Posted on 27 Jan 2015, in Architecture, History, London, Museums, Tourist Attractions and tagged 15th century, 1930s, Art deco, English Heritage, history, King Henry VIII, tudor.
 Bookmark the permalink.
 7 Comments.